dpwiese/personal-website/content/posts/react-native-gomobile.md

 ## Base64 Strings

+Another useful data type for passing across the bridge is the base64 string.
 The following code provides some basic functions in Go and JavaScript for converting between numeric types (e.g. a slice of float64, array of numbers) and a base64 string.
 Such functions have been useful when passing data between JavaScript and Go.